 At Enterprise South Nature Park, they’re launching a fleet of mountain bikes in tandem with offering tire tubes and tune-ups at the trailhead, so if you’ve got your own bike, you can easily take care of it there before hitting the trail.
 “It’s going to be in the bunker next to the parking lot for the mountain bike trails,” Bishop adds.

-The Chester Frost Park location will be unique because the offerings will be watercraft only—just paddleboards and kayaks.
+The Chester Frost Park location is unique because the offerings will be watercraft only—just paddleboards and kayaks.
 “The bay is really nice and has gorgeous mountains in the background—it’s a great spot for people who want to leisurely try these things out for the first time on Chickamauga Lake,” says Bishop.
 Also, to keep everything centered on community, Rock/Creek is planning to host free outdoor movie nights at Chester Frost and Riverpark.
 “Think about how cool it would be to have everyone in a kayak or on a SUP on the bay [at Chester Frost Park] and watching a movie.
 Someone even tossed out showing Jaws.
 How cool would that be?” asks Bishop.

 Engagement and diversity are perhaps the biggest driving factors behind the collaboration and expansion.
 “We’re looking to include traditionally underserved segments of our community because cost should never be a reason that someone can’t enjoy the outdoors.
 Everyone here at Rock/Creek is really stoked about this—it’s just so cool to make these resources available for everyone,” says Bishop.
 “We also want to engage outdoor programs in high schools and universities, for example.
 If someone reads this and wants to call us up to collaborate, that would be awesome.”